Congalach Cnogba, High King of Ireland1

 Tairrdelbach II ua Conchobair, High King of Ireland died in 1156.1

-He gained the title of King Tairrdelbach II of Connacht.1 He succeeded to the title of High King Tairrdelbach II of Ireland in 1121.1
+He gained the title of King Tairrdelbach II of Connacht.1 He succeeded as the High King Tairrdelbach II of Ireland in 1121.1

 Child of Tairrdelbach II ua Conchobair, High King of Ireland